 An alternator consists of many complex components, but one of the most crucial aspects is the rotor.
 This is a shaft that rotates driven by the mechanical energy supplied by the engine with multiple permanent magnets fixed around it.
 In doing so, this creates a magnetic field.

-This magnetic field created continuously rotates around another critical part of the alternator: the stator.
+This created magnetic field continuously rotates around another critical part of the alternator: the stator.
 Simply put, this is a variation of different electrical conductors that are tightly wound over an iron core.
 Here is where things start to become slightly more scientific.
 According to the principle of electromagnetic induction, if an electrical conductor remains stationary and a magnetic field moves around it, then an electrical current is induced.

 In summary, the alternator takes mechanical energy created by the diesel engine, which drives the rotor to create a magnetic field that moves around the stator, which in turn generates an alternating current.